Learn something new every day

 There are two basic types of cervical cancer.
 In one type, the cancer cells are confined to the cervix.
 In the other type, however, the cancerous cells spread and affect the patient’s lymph nodes, various tissues of the body, and other organs.
 When cancer of the cervix spreads to other parts of the body, it is often referred to as metastatic cervical cancer.

 In the earliest stage of cervical cancer, the malignant cells that develop are confined to the patient’s cervix, but in time, they might begin to spread.
 For example, in Stage II cervical cancer, cancerous cells spread to the upper part of the vagina and move toward the pelvic wall.
 In Stage III, they might move on to the lower portion of the vaginal canal and invade the pelvic wall.
-As metastatic cervical cancer progresses, it can move on to the patient’s bladder or other organs that are close to the cervix.
+As the cancer progresses, it can move on to the patient’s bladder or other organs that are close to the cervix.
 Eventually, cancerous cells could travel far enough to invade the patient’s brain, lungs, or other distant body organs.

 The spread of cervical cancer is also assessed based on the spread of cancer to the lymph nodes.
 Usually, in the earliest stages of the disease, cervical cancer does not spread to affect the lymph nodes.
 It may do so in the later stages, however.